Ultramann/shifu/README.md

 2. Define a root shifu command, `kfp_dispatch_cmd`
 3. Declare a name for the root command with `shifu_cmd_name`.
 By convention, the root command name should match the script name
 4. Declare subcommands for dispatch with `shifu_cmd_subs`.
 This function takes > 0 arguments, the names of subcommand command functions
-5. Declare global arguments with `shifu_arg`.
-When `shifu_arg` is used in a dispatch function, all subcommands will inherit the argument parsing configuration.
+5. Declare global arguments with `shifu_cmd_arg`.
+When `shifu_cmd_arg` is used in a dispatch function, all subcommands will inherit the argument parsing configuration.
 Here we declare two global arguments, `LOUD` and `QUIET`, so they can be reused in both subcommands
 6. Define subcommands, this looks just like defining a command, as in set 3.
 You'll notice that these are the commands we passed to `shifu_cmd_subs` in step 4.
 As with any command, we can declare arguments; here we declare a positional argument, `CHARACTER` (global positional arguments are not allowed so we repeat this argument declaration in both commands)
 7. Instead of dispatching to subcommands with `shifu_cmd_subs`, these subcommands use `shifu_cmd_func` to dispatch to a function.
 8. Write the functions dispatched to by the subcommands, aka referenced by `shifu_cmd_func` in step 7